 “Should we have a BBQ for the fourth of July this weekend?”
 Asked Matt.
 “This is America isn’t it?”
 I respond.
 It is the final days of June 2005 and I was already preparing to leave on my second combat deployment.
-Matt and I shared a two story, three-bedroom condo that was considered “on-post” housing on Fort Benning.
+Matt and I shared a two-story, three-bedroom condo that was considered “on-post” housing on Fort Benning.
 Just as Matt and I begin planning our ‘Happy Birthday America’ debauchery, I received a page from my company to return immediately.
 This means one of two things.
-One, some moron got caught doing something illegal so our entire company has to come in and pee in a little plastic cup or we are getting a high profile mission which will require us to be wheels up in the next 18 hours.
+One, some moron got caught doing something illegal so our entire company has to come in and pee in a little plastic cup or we are getting a high-profile mission that will require us to be wheels up in the next 18 hours.

 I knew better than to ask my platoon Sergeant what was happening.
 I was very recently transferred to 1st platoon.
 They had just undergone a command change and a man I will call SFC Bent had recently taken over as platoon sergeant.
 He was one of the cadres responsible for torturing me during RIP.
 His cruelty rivaled that of SSG Runza so I had plenty of reasons to keep my distance.
-At this point I didn’t really care what was going on as long as I didn’t have to pee in that fucking cup!
-By nightfall we were boarding a cargo plane on what felt like an abandoned runway on Ft.
+At this point, I didn’t really care what was going on as long as I didn’t have to pee in that fucking cup!
+By nightfall, we were boarding a cargo plane on what felt like an abandoned runway on Ft.
 Benning and I still didn’t know what was going on.
 Popular is the guy with a cargo pocket full of Ambien on an 18-hour flight in a noisy military flight.
 I passed that shit out like Skittles on Halloween.

 I know what you are thinking; I thought the exact same thing.
 Why wouldn’t they deploy a team that was already in Afghanistan?
 Well, they did.
 This became the next point of my great unrest.
 An MH-47 “Chinook” helicopter containing eight members of the 160th Special Operations Aviation Regiment (SOAR) and eight U.S. Navy Seals was shot down en route to aid the compromised members of SEAL Team 10 as a Quick Reaction Force (QRF).
 All of those men lost their lives in an effort to come to the aid of their brothers.
-Upon landing at Bagram Air Field (BAF) our platoon has just enough time to grab ammo and MRE’s and meet at the airfield.
+Upon landing at Bagram Air Field (BAF) our platoon has just enough time to grab ammo and MREs and meet at the airfield.
 My stomach sinks as I find out that our Chinook will be following the identical flight path of the one that was recently shot down.
 We sit on the airfield waiting for darkness to fall over the distant mountains that will soon become the proving ground for our young platoon.

 “The stars will cry the blackest tears tonight, and this is the moment that I live for…And I’m here to sing the anthem of our dying day.”
 The lyrics speak directly to me from the mp3 player stashed in my shoulder pocket.
 The popping of the snare drum matches the rhythm of the cover fire being laid down by the flight crew.
 It’s dark as we exit the back of the hovering Chinook.
 I can make out the outline of each one of the other Rangers that have, without order, formed a semi-circle formation.